Nov 9, 2020

 Workers’ compensation and Social Security Disability (SSD) benefits are not completely separate from one another.
 You can receive workers’ comp benefits through a settlement and still file for SSD afterward.

 But you cannot “double-dip” your benefits and earn more than you would have earned had you been working as if your injury never happened.
 If your SSD and workers’ comp benefits together would get you more than your usual wages, then your SSD benefits will be reduced until that payment threshold is met.

 Making the Most of Your Situation

 When you are seriously injured at work and suffer a permanent disability, it can be easy to feel defeated or out of energy.
-Our team from The Law Offices of Nathaniel F. Hansford, LLC in Atlanta, Georgia would like to encourage you to not lose hope.
+Our team from Hansford McDaniel LLC in Atlanta, Georgia would like to encourage you to not lose hope.
 Continue exploring your legal options with a local workers’ compensation lawyer and see if you can get much-needed financial relief through workers’ comp payments, disability payments, or both.

 If you live in Atlanta and would like our help with a workers’ comp claim, please call 770-922-3660 to schedule a free case evaluation.